antmicro/topwrap/docs/source/examples.md

 :dataflow: ../build/kpm_jsons/data_soc.json
 ```

-This is an example on how to use Topwrap to build a synthesizable SoC design.
+This is an example of how to use Topwrap to build a synthesizable SoC design.
-The SoC contains a VexRiscv core, data and instruction memory, UART and interconnect that ties all components together.
+The SoC contains a VexRiscv core, data and instruction memory, UART and an interconnect that ties all the components together.

 ### Usage

-**Enter the example's directory**
+**Switch to the subdirectory with the example**
 ```bash
 cd examples/soc
 ```

-:::{admonition} Install required dependencies
+:::{admonition} Install the required dependencies
 :class: note

 ```bash